Skip to content

 2. Caregiving Leave Benefits and the resulting leave of absence under this rule are available to an eligible Postdoctoral Fellow who serves as an Eligible Caregiver of the Postdoctoral Fellow’s own newborn Child or a partner's newborn Child or of the Eligible Caregiver’s Child newly placed for adoption or foster care.

-3. If the Child’s parents are both University of Utah employees, Postdoctoral Fellows, or graduate students, both parents may be entitled to a University-sponsored parental leave of absence.
+3. If the Child’s parents are both University of Utah employees, Postdoctoral Fellows, or graduate students, both parents are entitled to a University-sponsored parental leave of absence.

 3. Paid Leave Benefit